February 22, 2015

 From Burton we rode north on Vashon Highway, then swung east onto SW Quartermaster Dr. and worked our way over to one last notable climb up SW 204th St and Ridge Rd SW before our next stop at the Snapdragon Bakery & Cafe.

 The always-friendly locals running the Snapdragon offered us an array of exquisite baked goods, which stunned some of us into indecision.
 Eventually we all partook in the incomparable mid-ride pairing of a Snapdragon baked treat with a pint of Lucille IPA.
-More lounging ensured before our last short sugar/beer-fueled burst of energy carried us to the Vashon ferry dock.
+More lounging ensued before our last short sugar/beer-fueled burst of energy carried us to the Vashon ferry dock.

 |Snapdragon Bakery & Cafe|